almugabo/SecondarySchool/Subjects/MATHS/MYP_4/Branch_01_Numbers/02_exercizes/Topic_04_Scientific_Notation/scientific_notation_ex_001.md

 ---

 ## 3. Which is Larger?
-Determine which number is larger without converting to edcimal notation.
+Determine which number is larger without converting to nomal/decimal notation.
 Explain your reasoning:

 - $3.4 \times 10^5$ or $8.9 \times 10^3$
 - $1.2 \times 10^{-6}$ or $5.6 \times 10^{-8}$